A queer Kac-Moody construction: Introduction

 \subsection{The classical construction}

-Without going into too many details, we explain the general construction we provide here.
-Let us start with the classical construction.
+Without going into too many details, we now describe the general construction that is developed in the paper.
+Let us start with the classical construction, which is a special case.
 Starting with an $n\times n$ matrix $A=(a_{ij})$ and parity function $p:\{1,\dots,n\}\to\Z/2\Z$, one begins by finding a finite-dimensional abelian Lie algebra $\h$ along with linearly independent sets